DATA PROTECTION – Guernsey Overview

 Guernsey’s Data Protection Commissioner has issued historic guidance for businesses using CCTV.
 Although the guidance is not legally binding, it is likely that the Commissioner will consider an organisation’s compliance with the guidance in the event of a complaint.
 Whilst the guidance pre-dates the DPL, the fundamental data protection principles remain applicable.

-Guernsey’s Office of the Data Protection Authority (ODPA) – as defined above is an independent supervisory body which promotes and enforces compliance with the DPL and deals with complaints made under it.
+Guernsey’s Office of the Data Protection Authority (ODPA) is an independent supervisory body which promotes and enforces compliance with the DPL and deals with complaints made under it.
 The Data Protection Commissioner is employed by the ODPA and their duties include promoting understanding and good practice by data controllers and processors.
 They can also take regulatory action where there has been a breach of the DPL.

 The Commissioner has powers to require the production of information, documents, conduct audits and/or execute warrants to enter premises.
 They also have powers to issue administrative fines, suspend or prevent data processing and a range of enforcement powers in between.